Cycling the Kibi Plain

 Fun for Children and Adults

 The games on offer are a lot of fun, children should try to fish for rubber balls with a paper net for a small prize.
 There were so many children and teenagers all dressed up in colourful yukatas, with obis and pretty hairstyles to match their outfits.
 Some of the men also wore yukatas but they were much more plain than the female counterparts.
 Experiencing a Japanese summer festival is a once in a lifetime event and shouldn’t be missed.
-It was the perfect end to our day cycling the Kibi Plain.
+It was the perfect end to our day cycling the Kibi Plain and exploring a part of rural Japan.